Autodesk Education | Students and Educators | Getting Started

 Important: You will not be able to access software under the Education plan until your eligibility is confirmed.
 Be sure to start the process of confirming your eligibility early enough to make sure you have access when class starts.

-If you have an urgent need to use Autodesk software while your eligibility is still being confirmed, you can download a free 30-day trial.
+If you have an urgent need to use Autodesk software while your eligibility is still being confirmed, you can download a free 30-day trial (US site).

 To confirm eligibility: